Experiences & Amenities

 Jonathan Dickinson has an extensive trail system encompassed within the park's 16 natural communities.
 These trails are perfect for those who are new to hiking as well as visitors looking to trek a few miles.

-The Camp Murphy Off-road Bicycle Trail System is a nine-mile network of mountain bike trails, with loops rated for beginners all the way to "black diamond, experts only."
+The Camp Murphy Off-road Bicycle Trail System is a 9-mile network of mountain bike trails, with loops rated for beginners all the way to "black diamond, experts only."
 Each trail is marked by difficulty level and distance.
-Wearing an approved helmet is recommended while riding the trails.
-Maps of trail system are available at the Ranger Station and Kimbell Center.
+Wearing an approved helmet is required while riding the trails.
+Maps of the trail system are available at the ranger station and Kimbell Education and Visitor Center or online at Club Scrub.
+The Camp Murphy Off-road Bicycle Trail System is specially designated for use by human powered bikes only.
+Human powered with electric assist bikes are not allowed on these trails but can be used on the park's multi-use trails unless otherwise designated.
+Please see "Bicycling" section above for information about these trails or visit the park's Kimbell Education and Visitor Center for maps and additional information.

 The Camp Murphy Off-road Bike Trail System is maintained and sponsored by Club Scrub and the Friends of Jonathan Dickinson State Park.
-For more information on Club Scrub and the Friends of Jonathan Dickinson State Park or about becoming a member please visit www.friendsofjdsp.org or www.clubscrub.org.
+View more information on Club Scrub and the Friends of Jonathan Dickinson State Park or about becoming a member.

 Call the Ranger Station at 772-546-2771 for reservations.
 One pavilion is left for first-come, first-served, and the other three may be similarly used if they have not been reserved.
 The concession store is located here, with drinks, snacks, tour boat tickets, and canoe rentals.
 Two nature trails start here, and a children's playground is centrally located.